lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

 Let's update now the `ModelsCache` cache to be able to load preprocessed models.
-Remember that priori to use any model you
+Remember that prior to use any model you
 need to preprocess it by using the `ModelGenerator` class.
 Let's start with the `loadModels` class:

 ```java